grifferz/ptrcheck-rs/README.md

   This is quite slow.
 Async would likely improve this.
 - Should be able to specify a host name for the DNS server to query.
 - Port should default to 53 if not supplied.
+- There should be an option for a silent mode.
+You would use the exit code to tell if there were a problem or not.
 - An option to ignore some address blocks would be useful, in order to exclude [the RFC1918 private blocks](https://en.wikipedia.org/wiki/Private_network#Private_IPv4_addresses) from checking, for example.